tyybbi/RekBong/README.md

     - Hide date and time from the plates
     - Quick Add Mode
 - Option to delete database contents
-- About dialog that shows percent of spotted plates and some info about app
+- About dialog that shows percent of spotted plates, total spotting time, and some info about app

 ## TODO

-- Add more spotting info
-    - Utilize date/time
 - Maybe add support for multiple plate formats
     - Some kind of Free Format mode that allows any combination of letters and numbers